moneerrifai/voicefoundry-code-challenge/README.md

 ### Resources Created

 This project was built using the Serverless Framework.
-Upon deployment, the following resources are built:
+Upon deployment, the following resources are created:
 - three Lambda functions
 - two S3 buckets
 - an API Gateway